 What do you mean by data protection and security?

-What do you mean by data security measure?
+What do you mean by data security measures?

 What are the three types of data protection?